ryannono/BasicStoreApp/server/src/middlewares/readme.md

-# Middlewares
+# Middlewares Directory README

-This directory contains middleware functions.
-Middlewares can execute any code, make changes to the request and response objects, end the request-response cycle, and call the next middleware in the stack.
+This directory contains all the middleware functions used across the application.
+Middleware functions are functions that have access to the request object (`req`), the response object (`res`), and the next function in the application’s request-response cycle.

-Here you may define any custom middleware such as authentication and error handling.
+The middleware functions in this directory include error handling, validating request bodies, verifying tokens, etc.